Adrenal Insufficiency (Addison Disease)

 - Secondary adrenal insufficiency.
 This starts when the pituitary gland doesn’t make enough of the hormone ACTH (adrenocorticotropin).
 As a result the adrenal glands don’t make enough cortisol.

 - Tertiary adrenal insufficiency.
 This starts when the hypothalamus doesn't make enough corticotropin-releasing hormone.
 As a result the pituitary gland doesn't make enough ACTH.
+The result is that the adrenal glands don't make enough cortisol.

 What causes adrenal insufficiency?